 Get Some Fresh Air in Carson Valley

-While the human world is slowly emerging from their homes, nature has continued on outside our windows.
-In many cases, nature is thriving without the interference of human interaction.
-Skies are bluer than they’ve been in years, animals and plants are reclaiming their natural habitats faster than we could have imagined.
+Getting outside has become a greater priority for many people and we are taking notice of the small things we may not have had the time to pay attention to before.
+Is it just us or is the sky bluer than it’s been in years?
+Animals and plants are reclaiming their natural habitats faster than we could have imagined.
 In Carson Valley, this phenomenon is no different, with spring blooms and wildlife rampant throughout the region.

 Follow these tips while enjoying Carson Valley’s beautiful outdoors this spring and summer:

 - Hike during off times such as early in the morning and late in the afternoon.

 - Communicate!
 Let other trail users know of your presence.
 Be nice, say hi!
-We are all in this together.

 The trails in Carson Valley are maintained by the Carson Valley Trails Association, a non-profit volunteer-based organization working with partners to provide public access through a recreational trail system for present and future generations to enjoy.